ivy-llc/ivy/docs/partial_source/deep_dive/14_ivy_tests.rst

 3. Some performance related settings which might be helpful to know are-:

-* **max_examples** - The number of valid examples Hypothesis will run.
+a. **max_examples** - The number of valid examples Hypothesis will run.
 It usually defaults to 100.
-Turning it up or down will have an impact on the speed as well as the rigorousness of the tests.
+Turning it up or down
+                      will have an impact on the speed as well as the rigorousness of the tests.

-* **deadline** - If an input takes longer than expected, it should be treated as an error.
-It is useful to detect weird performance issues.
+b. **deadline** - If an input takes longer than expected, it should be treated as an error.
+It is useful to detect weird
+                  performance issues.

 Self-Consistent and Explicit Testing
 ------------------------------------